luizdepra/hugo-coder/docs/configurations.md

 ## Syntax Highlight

 The theme uses the Goldmark syntax highlight system.
-To configure it add to your `config.toml`:
+GitHub light and dark are set as the default styles.
+To choose a different style, make sure `noClasses` is not set to false (default is true) and add to your `config.toml`:

 ```
 [markup.highlight]
-style = "github-dark"
+style = "monokai"
 ```

 All `style` are available [here](https://xyproto.github.io/splash/docs/all.html).

-It is also possible to use custom styles with generated CSS files.
+Alternatively, it is possible to use custom styles with generated CSS files.
 See [here](https://gohugo.io/content-management/syntax-highlighting/#generate-syntax-highlighter-css).

 ## Theme Parameters